Mikiemm/portfolio/projects/01_design-s.md

 # Biennial of Student Design: DESIGN.S

+<full-width color="#dddddd">

+  ![Screenshoty](./images/design-s/design-s_isometric.jpg)

+</full-width>

+### Overview

 DESIGN.S is a biennial international event which supports students of product and industrial design.
 Every two years, they entirely change visuals to appear modern and attractive to young people.
 While their visuals use to be eye-catching and work well, their web was confusing, hard to read or scan, and didn't look appealing.
 So I decided to change it!

-<full-width color="#dddddd">

-  ![Screenshoty](./images/design-s/design-s_isometric.jpg)

-</full-width>

 ### Challenge
 Create a website for this year's Biennial of Student Design: Design.s.